shvchk/bootstrap-next/README.md

-# pelican-bootstrap3
+# bootstrap-next

-This is a Bootstrap 3 theme for Pelican, originally developed by [DandyDev](https://github.com/DandyDev).
+This is a Bootstrap 4 theme for Pelican, based on [pelican-bootstrap3](https://github.com/getpelican/pelican-themes/tree/master/pelican-bootstrap3), originally developed by [DandyDev](https://github.com/DandyDev).
 It's fully responsive and contains sub-themes from the Bootswatch project.
-Pelican-bootstrap3 is compatible with Pelican 3.3.0 and higher.
+Bootstrap-next is compatible with Pelican 3.3.0 and higher.

 ## CONTRIBUTING